Mini text adventure game

 Because the state of the adventure game is stored in a series of global variables you can test it out while you're developing it by typing commands into the command line, or Arduino IDE Serial Monitor.
 If a command takes an argument you need to quote it; for example:

-You pick up the key.
+> (take 'key) You pick up the key.

 Note that, for reasons explained later, for the go command you need to call the function walk:

+> (walk 'east) You go through the door.
 You are in a small walled garden full of beautiful flowers.
+To the west is a small arch.

 You can save the game together with its current state with (save-image), and restore it with (load-image).